Elijah1111/GeoNote/README.md

 * An icon representing the type of note
 * A type: trash, animal, warning, etc.
 * Location information
-* An optional recorded message
-* Pictures from the front and rear cameras
+* An optinal picture from the attached camera

 # Usage
 * TODO